melvin1117/dev-insights/README.md

 ## Maintainers

-List the maintainers of the project.
+Below are the people who contributed to the project
 1. Shubham Melvin Felix
 2. Uddesh
 3. Abhishek Gavali